ThreeMammals/Ocelot/docs/features/configuration.rst

 The way Ocelot merges the files is basically load them, loop over them, add any **Routes**, add any **AggregateRoutes** and if the file is called ``ocelot.global.json`` add the **GlobalConfiguration** aswell as any **Routes** or **AggregateRoutes**.
 Ocelot will then save the merged configuration to a file called `ocelot.json`_ and this will be used as the source of truth while Ocelot is running.

-At the moment there is no validation at this stage it only happens when Ocelot validates the final merged configuration.
+  **Note 1**: Currently, validation occurs only during the final merging of configurations in Ocelot.
-This is something to be aware of when you are investigating problems.
+  It's essential to be aware of this when troubleshooting issues.
-We would advise always checking what is in `ocelot.json`_ file if you have any problems.
+  We recommend thoroughly inspecting the contents of the ``ocelot.json`` file if you encounter any problems.

+  **Note 2**: The Merging feature is operational only during the application's startup.
+  Consequently, the merged configuration in ``ocelot.json`` remains static post-merging and startup.
+  It's important to be aware that the ``ConfigureAppConfiguration`` method is invoked solely during the startup of an ASP.NET web application.
+  Once the Ocelot application has started, you cannot call the ``AddOcelot`` method, nor can you employ the merging feature within ``AddOcelot``.
+  If you still require on-the-fly updating of the primary configuration file, ``ocelot.json``, please refer to the :ref:`config-react-to-changes` section.
+  Additionally, note that merging partial configuration files (such as ``ocelot.*.json``) on the fly using :doc:`../features/administration` API is not currently implemented.

 Keep files in a folder
 ^^^^^^^^^^^^^^^^^^^^^^